drajer-health/uds-plus/input/pagecontent/spec.md

 This section identifies the different requirements for Data Submitter system supporting the Health Centers.

-* The Data Submitter SHALL support the scheduling of timers to kick off health center reporting based on HRSA guidance.
+* The Data Submitter **SHALL** support the scheduling of timers to kick off health center reporting based on HRSA guidance.

-* The Data Submitter SHOULD implement the client requirements per the Bulk Data Access IG to start the export of the data from the Data Source.
+* The Data Submitter **SHOULD** implement the client requirements per the Bulk Data Access IG to start the export of the data from the Data Source.

-* The Data Submitter SHOULD implement the monitoring of the export request per the Bulk Data Access IG.
+* The Data Submitter **SHOULD** implement the monitoring of the export request per the Bulk Data Access IG.

 * Once the export is completed, the Data Submitter SHALL download the exported data for de-identification.

-* The Data Submitter SHOULD retain the patient linkages between the identifiable data and de-identified data.
+* The Data Submitter **SHOULD** retain the patient linkages between the identifiable data and de-identified data.

-* The Data Submitter SHALL de-identify the exported data using the Trust Service Provider services and then create the file download links for Data Receiver to download the NDJSON data.
+* The Data Submitter **SHALL** de-identify the exported data using the Trust Service Provider services and then create the file download links for Data Receiver to download the NDJSON data.

-* The Data Submitter SHALL validate the data for conformance to the IG.
+* The Data Submitter **SHAL**L validate the data for conformance to the IG.

-* The Data Submitter SHALL follow the Health Center security and privacy policies while creating the NDJSON file links to be used by the Data Receiver to download the data.
+* The Data Submitter **SHALL** follow the Health Center security and privacy policies while creating the NDJSON file links to be used by the Data Receiver to download the data.

-* The Data Submitter SHALL notify the HRSA Data Receiver when the data is ready using the [$import](OperationDefinition-import.html) operation.
+* The Data Submitter **SHALL** notify the HRSA Data Receiver when the data is ready using the [$import](OperationDefinition-import.html) operation.

-* When the Data Receiver provides a failure status for the $import operation, the Data Submitter SHALL rectify the errors and perform a re-submission.
+* When the Data Receiver provides a failure status for the $import operation, the Data Submitter **SHALL** rectify the errors and perform a re-submission.

+* Data Submitters **SHOULD NOT** include any data elements that are not mandatory or are not specified as MUST SUPPORT in the UDS+ profiles.

+* Data Submitter **MAY** submit partial data as part of the $import operation for 2023 reporting cycle.

+* When choosing to submit partial data, Data Submitters **SHALL** include data for the following tables

+	* Patients By Zipcode table
+	* Table 3A
+	* Table 3B
+	* Table 4
+	* Table 6A
+	* Report data for at least 2 Quality Measures related to Table 6B
+	* Report data for at least 2 Quality Measures related to Table 7

+* For Quality Measure data reporting, Data Submitters **SHALL** include only patients who meet the Initial Patient Population criteria.
+In other words, Data Submitters should not submit data for all patients or for patients who only meet the numerator criteria.

 **NOTE:** The re-submission payload will be a complete payload and not a partial payload.